scottbedard/hexchess/README.md

 For game logic, use the PHP or TypeScript / JavaScript libraries.
 They use a [position-centric](https://www.chessprogramming.org/Board_Representation#Square_Centric) game state, and are not optimized for performance.
 In other words, the board is stored as a flat array of values, which provides better ergonomics for gameplay and rendering.

 For engines, use the Rust crate.
-It uses [bitboards](https://www.chessprogramming.org/Bitboards) to represent the game state, and is optimized for performance.
+It uses [bitboards](https://www.chessprogramming.org/Bitboards), and is optimized for performance.
 Fast board queries can be performed using `u128` bitmasks.

 ## Versioning